Dangerous onslaught of thunderstorms and tornadoes forecast for South on Wednesday

 A potent upper-level disturbance was passing east over the southwestern United States on Tuesday, marked by a pocket of cold air, counterclockwise rotation and low pressure aloft.
 It sat within a dip in the jet stream and was surrounded by fierce wind energy.
 Southerly winds ahead of the system will drag Gulf of Mexico warmth and moisture northward across the South on Wednesday.

 That will set the stage for rotating thunderstorms to form ahead of a surface cold front.
-That cold front may touch off a windy squall line from Dallas-Fort Worth to Oklahoma City on Tuesday night.
-A warm front will lift north into northern Mississippi and Alabama and southern Tennessee on late morning Wednesday.
+That front may touch off a windy squall line from Dallas-Fort Worth to Oklahoma City on Tuesday night.
+A warm front will lift north into northern Mississippi and Alabama and southern Tennessee late in the morning Wednesday.
 In between, unstable air in the warm sector, or air prone to rising, will generate scattered to numerous storms.

 A change of wind speed and/or direction with height induced by the jet stream, known as wind shear, will cause those storms to rotate, while the approaching high-altitude spin from the west will further enhance the vertical development of storms.